 Investigation of credibility of sexual orientation

 We will first investigate whether the sexual orientation is credible because it also happens that an asylum seeker only uses this reason to obtain a residence permit.
-The questions we ask address the problems the asylum seeker says to have had in their country of origin.
+The questions we ask address the problems the asylum seeker says they have had in their country of origin.
 Then we check whether these match what is known about the general situation of LGBTI people in the country of origin.

 We also investigate how the asylum seeker has expressed their sexual orientation in the past and now.
 Next, we will investigate what awaits the asylum seeker should they return, for example persecution, and how serious the situation is in the country of origin.